Pittsburgh City Council OKs $300K law firm contract, despite objections

 That's the case with Strassburger, McKenna, Gutnick & Gefsky, said Tim McNulty, spokesman for Mayor Bill Peduto.

-“This is highly specialized work and the city does not have the ability to do it in house,” he said.
+“This is highly specialized work, and the city does not have the ability to do it in-house,” he said.

 Councilman Ricky Burgess, who heads council's Finance and Law Committee, said a staff attorney, who specialized in tax law, retired several years ago.
 He said it's less costly to hire an outside firm in specialized cases than paying a staff attorney's salary and benefits.